tiagocarleial/weatherweb/README.md

 # WeatherWeb
-Amazing Weather Web developed by Tiago Carleial
+Amazing Weather Web developed by Tiago Carleial.
-On this Web you can search temperature from around the world Typescrip / Angular
+On this Web you can search temperature from around the world.
+Typescript / Angular.
 Using API from RapidApi

 ![weatherweb](https://user-images.githubusercontent.com/47113697/176958875-f6195d96-3f05-41a2-8afe-d4611840f834.png)